Nothing On This Website Is Financial Advice – I Am Not A Financial Advisor

 Who Are Miners?

-Miners use computing power to validate transactions and secure certain networks.
+Specifically, miners use computing power to validate transactions and secure certain networks.

 In other words, they help maintain system integrity.